-Please note that currently the e-book versions (NZ $8.88) are available while the printed version is being updated and can be purchased through this link https://www.smashwords.com/books/view/479603
+Please note that currently only the e-book version is available while the printed version is being updated.
+This can be purchased through this link https://www.smashwords.com/books/view/479603

 Chapter One: The Sound of a Breaking Heart